twhite96/TWBlog/_posts/2015-10-19-should-you-be-copying-code.md

 ---
 ID: 662
-post_title: Should You Be Copying That Code?
+title: Should You Be Copying That Code?
-post_name: should-you-be-copying-code
+# should-you-be-copying-code
 author: Nicholas
 post_date: 2015-10-19 13:00:00
 layout: post